 2) The White Rabbit:

 There is mention of a Kidsgrove boggart that “does not harm travellers” but which shrieks to warn of disaster in the nearby mines.
 Possibly this is related to the white rabbit, mentioned several times in Burslem and Kidsgrove.
 Its sighting (outdoors/crossing a path) either predicted death, or else it was deemed to be a spirit of one already dead.
 A County Mayo man (of Ireland), who had lived at Golden Hill just north of the Potteries and near Kidsgrove, also reported the white rabbit, as recorded in Lady Gregory’s Visions and Beliefs in the West of Ireland (1920).
-In the memory of “shrieking” there may also be a faint echo of a memory of the ancient Irish “keening” songs sung at funerals.
+In the memory of “shrieking” there may also be a faint echo of a memory of the ancient Irish “keening” songs sung at funerals, and of the Celtic idea that some souls inhabit earthly butterflies for a while after death, if they cannot find their difficult way to the afterlife.

 Down in South Staffordshire, at Bilston, during the late eighteenth century, the local colliers with cursed and haunted mines often resorted to a ‘cunning’ man (i.e.: a male herbalist and curse-remover, something which seems to have been common in Staffordshire) to cure them of the visitation.
 He was known to the miners as ‘White Rabbit’.
 The date of this report indicates that the name cannot have been influenced by Alice in Wonderland.